 - American Rivers suggests that a USD $10B investment could create 190,000 jobs by building 48.5 billion-square-feet of green roof area, or just one percent of the United States' roof space in every community over 50,000 in population.

 - There is significant potential for new growth in dense urban areas that were previously unusable.

-- The greater insulation offered by green roofs can reduce the amount of energy needed to moderate the temperature of a building, as roofs, are the sight of the greatest heat loss in the winter, and the hottest temperatures in the summer.
+- The greater insulation offered by green roofs can reduce the amount of energy needed to moderate the temperature of a building, as roofs are the site of the greatest heat loss in the winter and the hottest temperatures in the summer.

 - For example, research published by the National Research Council of Canada found that an extensive green roof reduced the daily energy demand for air conditioning in the summer by over 75% (Liu 2003).

 - The presence of a green roof decreases the exposure of waterproofing membranes to large temperature fluctuations, that can cause micro-tearing, and ultraviolet radiation.